inambioinfo/ismb2014biocrnaseq/index.md

 - `makeTranscriptDbFromGFF()` accepts GTF
 - `library(TxDb.Hsapiens.UCSC.hg19.knownGene)` ready to go
-- soon also, `AnnotationDbi` will offer ready to go
+- soon also, `AnnotationHub` will offer ready to go

 ---